Historical Details

 Back to Bartlett.
 While operating the Duck Creek Ranch, stockmen had little desire for setting up in the Nebraska sandhill county, but Bart observed how well elk from the Black Hills wintered there and once came across a little bunch of stray cattle that had come through the winter in fine condition.

-He started establishing waterings and drilling wells to claim all surrounding government land as was the custom.
+He started establishing watering and drilling wells to claim all surrounding government land as was the custom.
 With some partners he established the famous old Spade Ranch, which encompassed hundreds of square miles and numbered cattle in the thousands.

 Then came the homesteaders.
 Mostly poor immigrants whom someone had convinced they could make a living on one of those little government squats.
 Cattlemen were ordered to take down their fences and refused.
 They fought hard to elect Teddy Roosevelt, expecting sympathy from him as a brother cattleman.
 He went according to law and sent that famous old Gray Ghost of the confederacy, John Mosby, out to see that the fences came down.